C3000/cf_generator/README.md

 * Enable the Module in the master shop
 * Then a file called generator.php is created in the bin folder
-* With this you can generate modules and classes
+* With it you can generate modules and classes

 ###Module
     `php bin/generator.php generator cf_test`